isomerpages/singapore-customs-old/_eservices/4-customs-sg-mobile-and-web-application.md

 -   More than 10 litres of liquor products;
 -   Goods for trade, commercial or business use where the total amount of GST incurred exceeds S$300.

-Pleas appoint a [local freight forwarding agent](https://singapore-customs-staging.netlify.app/businesses/resources/directories-of-service-providers/list-of-local-forwarding-agents)  to help you declare a TradeNet permit for your goods.
+Please appoint a [local freight forwarding agent](/businesses/business-resources/directories-of-service-providers/list-of-local-forwarding-agents)  to help you declare a TradeNet permit for your goods.

 **8.** **I made a declaration and payment via the Customs@SG mobile app and web application.
 What should I do if I missed declaring and paying for some items via the mobile app and web application?**